Seatis/my-teaching-materials/workshop/hardware/data-structures/README.md

         - using without union tag (instant union variable)
         - mixing
     - when to use
-- Enum
+- Enumerations
     - why is it useful
     - syntax
-        - using with union tag
+        - using with enum tag
-        - using without union tag (instant union variable)
+        - using without enum tag (instant enum variable)
         - mixing
+    - automatic number assignment
+    - forced number assignment
     - when to use
+        - state machines
 - Bit Fields
     - why is it useful
     - syntax